 If the lead breaks off in the pencil nib itself you can only dislodge it with wire.
 The problem is, the wire is seldom supplied, and you NEED it.

 If the wire is supplied, it’s to be found inside the holder and pinned to the underside of the eraser, which is itself beneath the button at the top.
 If you can’t get one you’ll need to buy some wire, of the right gauge, separately.

 Before I finish, it’s worth mentioning how delicate the nibs are.
 They will not survive much punishment.
 I work outside and they do not always survive dropping onto a hard surface.
 The nibs are precision made and any fault will ruin the head.
 Be aware.

 If you have never used them before, I think you will enjoy them.
-As far as I’m concerned, I love to draw with mechanical pencils.
-It has been a game-changer and I highly recommend them.
+As far as I’m concerned, I love to draw with Pentel Mechanical Pencils.
+They have been a game-changer for me and I highly recommend them.